 Australia has 11,000 beaches and 36,735 kilometres of coastline just waiting to be explored.
 Some of its beaches are ideal for snorkelling and diving; others are ideal for whale watching or turtle spotting.
 Longer beaches may attract dedicated walkers and joggers, but surfers in Australia and around the world are attracted to those beaches with the best waves.

 Prevelly Park, about 10 kilometres from Margaret River, is world-renowned for its surfing.
-Monster waves, clear blue water, and consistently pleasant ocean temperatures draw dedicated surfers year round, but surfs tend to be best throughout the winter and spring months.
+Monster waves, clear blue water, and consistently pleasant ocean temperatures draw dedicated surfers year-round but surf tends to be best throughout the winter and spring months.

 Bells Beach, near Torquay off the Great Ocean Road, is considered one of the best surfing beaches in Victoria.
-It is home to the Rip Curl Pro, which is the longest running professional surfing event in the world, and was the world’s first Surfing Reserve site.
-It was also the set for the final scene in the Hollywood film, Point Break.
+It is home to the Rip Curl Pro, which is the longest-running professional surfing event in the world, and was the world’s first Surfing Reserve site.
+It was also the setting for the final scene in the Hollywood film, Point Break.
 This hairy surfing beach is definitely not for amateur surfers.